 Experiences in and out of the classroom...

-Dr. Syring from CLA’s Department of Sociology & Anthropology enhanced his ANTH 3156 during fall 2016 by designing the course as a Collaborative Online International Learning (COIL) course.
+Dr. Syring from CLA’s Department of Sociology & Anthropology modified this course as a Collaborative Online International Learning (COIL) course.
 Dr. Syring teamed up with Dr. Algara-Siller from Autonomous University of San Luis Potosi, Mexico and their two classes collaborate virtually to study the environmental challenges in each of their communities and produce their own videos highlighting those challenges.

 The purpose was to pick a journalist from a different country, get in contact with them and then learn their ways of journalism along with learning about the community the paper serves.

 In the fall of 2015, eight students in David Syring's ANTH 4633: Ethnobotany course researched plants native to the region and collaborated with the UMD Geospatial Analysis Center to create the first entries in the Duluth Community Plant Story Map.

 This course is the undergraduate capstone course for Anthropology majors.
 During Spring 2016 the course was constructed around the theme of technology and culture.